 Meet your North Sound Baykeeper, Eleanor Hines!

 Lead Scientist / North Sound Baykeeper

 Eleanor has a B.S. in Environmental Toxicology and M.S. in Environmental Toxicology Risk Assessment from Huxley Colllege of the Environment at Western Washington University.
-She has experience in water quality, citizen science, marine policy, volunteer organization, and citizen engagement and has worked with the Surfrider Foundation, Nooksack Salmon Enhancement Association, and the Whatcom County Marine Resources Committee.
+She has experience in water quality, community science, marine policy, volunteer organization, and citizen engagement and has worked with the Surfrider Foundation, Nooksack Salmon Enhancement Association, and the Whatcom County Marine Resources Committee.
 She has also done risk assessment modeling in South Africa with the Institute of Natural Resources to provide solutions to water issues.
 Growing up in Philadelphia, the Pacific Northwest was a natural place for Eleanor to settle with so many places to play outside from the mountains to the ocean.
 As your North Sound Baykeeper, she works for fishable, drinkable, and swimmable waters for everyone in Whatcom and Skagit areas.

 What does the Baykeeper do?

 As part of the Waterkeeper Alliance, upholding the integrity of the U.S. Clean Water Act is central to the work of the North Sound Baykeeper team.
 To keep the central Salish Sea and the inland waters that feed it fishable, swimmable, and drinkable, the North Sound Baykeeper: